 What a thrilling two weeks!
 The US swept the individual medals in reining for the first time.
-Mandy took bronze with a totally fabulous run—aggressive and polished, for a big score of 227.
+My friend Mandy McCutcheon took bronze with a totally fabulous run—aggressive and polished, for a big score of 227.
 Another milestone for the sport; that glass ceiling now has some serious Mandy-induced cracks.
 She represents our country with horsemanship and class, and besides all that, it was just really great to see my friend on the podium.

 Then five days of show jumping in Caen’s packed stadium.
 Team USA won bronze, behind The Netherlands and France.
 Our own Beezie Madden made the final four, where the top four riders all ride each others’ horses.
 She had a tough draw (I’ll explain) and ended up with bronze, but it was a crowd-pleasing win for Holland’s Jeroen Dubbeldam, who rode smooth, stylish, and fault-free rounds on all four horses.
 France’s Patrice Delaveau won silver with just one time fault.
 Beezie’s horse, Cortes C, jumped clear for all four riders and was named Best Horse at the Games.